OpenAssetIO/OpenAssetIO/contributing/PULL_REQUESTS.md

 - Make use of `squash! <target commit title>` to indicate a commit that exists to ease review, that will be combined before the PR is merged.

-**Important:** PRs will be rejected if they contain any of the following:
+**Important:** PRs to release branches will be rejected if they contain any of the following:

 - Incomplete functionality exposed through any public interface.
 - Failing tests.